davidjnelson/timeline-tech-challenge/README.md

 It is _very_ important not to open any other tabs in the window karma is running in, or the tests will run slowly.

 ## Remaining nice to haves I would do with more time
-- complete the integration tests
 - add more functional tests.
 I was using the approach of writing failing functional tests first, then filling them in with failing integration then unit tests.
-Due to the learning curve of the functional testing tools and since the recruiter said that time was of the essence, I stopped writing functional tests altogether.
+Due to the learning curve of the functional testing tools, I stopped writing functional tests altogether.
 I do believe this approach has value.
 However, the learning curve must be mitigated for it to be a successful approach.
 - add unit tests to check for xss, boundary conditions, etc.
 - concatenation and minification with source maps using r.js
 - linting